Enservco (NYSE:ENSV) Coverage Initiated by Analysts at StockNews.com

-StockNews.com started coverage on shares of Enservco (NYSE:ENSV – Free Report) in a report issued on Friday morning.
-The brokerage issued a sell rating on the stock.
+Stock analysts at StockNews.com started coverage on shares of Enservco (NYSE:ENSV – Get Free Report) in a report issued on Sunday.
+The firm set a “sell” rating on the stock.

 About Enservco